sindresorhus/sindresorhus.github.com/source/content/apps/hyperduck.md

 - Opens links on your Mac in the background
 - Does not litter your email inbox with lots of random links

+#### How is it better than [Pushbullet](https://www.pushbullet.com)? {#pushbullet}

+- Works in any app with a share sheet
+- Pushbullet does not have a iOS or macOS app
+- Does not require signing up for another account

+#### How is it better than the Firefox [Send Tabs](https://support.mozilla.org/en-US/kb/send-tab-firefox-ios-another-device) feature?

+- Works in any app with a share sheet, not just Firefox
+- Supports any browser on your Mac
+- Requires less taps

+#### How is it better than the Firefox tab sync?

+- Works in any app with a share sheet, not just Firefox
+- Supports any browser on your Mac
+- You don't need to keep the tab open on your iOS device for it to be available on your Mac

 #### Can it open links in a specific browser on my Mac?

 You can use my free [Velja app](/velja) for this.
 Create a custom rule where you set Hyperduck as the source app.